• Skip to primary navigation

 • Preheat the oven to 450F

-• Layer an oven proof dish with mushroom, drizzle the oil, salt, pepper, and fresh thyme.
+• Layer an oven proof dish with mushroom, drizzle the oil, salt, pepper, and finely chopped rosemary and few sage leaves.
 Give a toss.
 Drop the butter cubes here and there.
-Also layer the lemon slices too.
+Also layer the lemon slices.

 More Side Dish